mEyob/ds-challenge/README.md

 Most of the columns have missing values.
 Most notably, the *Requisition Number* and *Sub-Acquisition Method* columns have 331649 (95.8% of the rows) and 315122 (91%) missing values

-If we label-encode the *Sub-Acquisition Method* Column, there will be 315122 **invalid** codes with value -1, which corresponds to the NULL values in the column
+If we label-encode the *Sub-Acquisition Method* Column, there will be 315122 **invalid** codes with value -1 representing the NULL values in that column

 ```python
 sub_aq_cat = df["Sub-Acquisition Method"].astype("category")